-&lt;sup>3All the sizes of Dwarf cubes, unless stated otherwise, correspond to the full Dwarf cubes of a D-dimensional cube can be expressed by a sequence of D values (one for each dimension), to which we will refer as the coordinates of the group-by in a multidimensional space.
+In Dwarf, like previous algorithms proposed for cube computation, we require the dimension attributes to be of integer type (thus mapping other types, like strings, to integers in required) but, unlike other methods, we do not require packing the domain of values between zero and the cardinality of the dimension.
+Any group-by of a D-dimensional cube can be expressed by a sequence of D values (one for each dimension), to which we will refer as the coordinates of the group-by in a multidimensional space.
 In SQL queries, the coordinates are typically specified in the WHERE clause.
 The group-by's j-th coordinate can either be a value of the cube's j-th dimension, or left open to correspond to the ALL pseudo-value.